 Another 33 words(2 lines of text) are included under the topic Early Kirschner Notables in all our PDF Extended History products.

 Some of the first settlers of this family name were:

-Kirschner Settlers in the United States in the 18th Century
+Kirschner Settlers in United States in the 18th Century

-Kirschner Settlers in the United States in the 19th Century
+Kirschner Settlers in United States in the 19th Century

 The Kirschner Family Crest was acquired from the Houseofnames.com archives.
 The Kirschner Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.